greim/html-tokenizer/readme.md

 # HTML Tokenizer

-A small, super-fast, event-driven, fault-tolerant, html tag-soup tokenizer that works in node or browsers.
+A small, super-fast, event-driven, fault-tolerant, html tag-soup tokenizer that works in node or browsers via browserify.

-NOT spec conformant.
 Emits a stream of events telling you what things it finds in some purported HTML.
 Includes a parser implementation, which attempts to find any HTML *structure* lurking within that stream.
+Note: this is not spec conformant.

 ```
 npm install html-tokenizer